Maps of Fate Era

 |Book Eight – Cache Valley||English||Tuesday, March 31, 2015|

-Thus far the Maps of Fate Era novels of the Threads West, An American Saga series have been honored with THIRTEEN National Awards, including Best Romance of 2011 (Indies), Best Western of both 2010 and 2012 (USA Book Review) and Best Historical Fiction of 2011 (Independent Book Publishers Association – IBPA).
+Thus far the Maps of Fate Era novels of the Threads West, An American Saga series have been honored with FIFTEEN National Awards, including Best Romance of 2011 (Indies), Best Western of both 2010 and 2012 (USA Book Review) and Best Historical Fiction of 2011 (Independent Book Publishers Association – IBPA).
 Other coveted awards include Best Cover Design, Runner up Best Historical Fiction, and Runner up Best Romance (three awards!), from USA Book Review, Forward National Literature Awards, Indies, International Best Book Awards, and the IBPA.

 In the spring of 1855, America is on the cusp of her great westward expansion, reluctantly on the threshold of becoming a world power.
 St. Louis, gateway to the frontier, booms with an eight-fold population expansion from just a decade prior.

 Fifteen hundred miles to the west is the lawless, untamed spine of the continent, the Rocky Mountains.
 The power of their jagged peaks, rugged territories and vast resources beckon the souls of a few adventurous men and women, destined to love and struggle in the vibrant but unforgiving landscape of the West.

 America draws individuals and families from all corners of the earth with the promise of land, freedom, self-determination and economic opportunity.
 Immigrants exchange the lives they know for the hope and romance of a country embarked on the course of greatness.